How To Start A Profitable Snow Cone Business In 5 Steps

 Since Fiverr tends to run on the cheap side, we recommend hiring a few different designers to do mockups and see what they come up with.
 We suggest paying between $20-$50 for each.
 After you get the logo concepts back, choose the one you want to go with and provide any necessary edits.

 99designs is different than Fiverr.
 You will launch a contest for a flat rate, starting at $299.
 While this is more expensive than Fiverr, you will actually get back at least 30 logo concepts.
-You can rate each design which gives cues to the designers if they’re on the right track.
+You can rate each design, which cues the designers if they're on the right track.

-For there, you can narrow down the finalists, and they compete for the winning logo.
+You can narrow down the finalists from there, and they compete for the winning logo.
 You can communicate directly with each designer and even make notes on the designs, telling them any changes or ideas you have.

 Eventually, you will pick the winner, and the design files will be delivered to you.
-I’ve used this service four times now and have always got back fantastic designs.
-I say if you have the $299 to spend, it’s worth it.
+I've used this service four times and have returned fantastic designs.
+I say if you have the $299 to spend, it's worth it.
 It eliminates a lot of hassle going back and forth on other logo platforms.

 While it might not be as extensive as opening a restaurant in NYC, you should still put together a basic plan for your snow cone business.
 A business plan will help you think of scenarios you might not have thought of before.
 Answering these questions can be extremely helpful for your success, viability, and profitability.